Table of Contents

 2 lbs of bone-in pork chops (about 4-6 pieces)

-Over a low fire, heat 4 0z. of olive oil and one crushed garlic clove in a non-stick pan.
+Over a low fire, heat 4 0z. of good quality olive oil and one crushed garlic clove in a non-stick pan.
 Once garlic is fragrant, remove from pan and turn fire to high.

 Salt and pepper pork chops to taste.